lawmurray/mendingwall/docs/index.md

     ---

-    Desktop environments each have their own core applications.
-Mending Wall tidies menus to show these only in their native desktop environment.
-No more six terminals, five file managers, three text editors.
+    Desktop environments each have their own core applications like a terminal, file manager, and text editor.
+With more than one desktop environment installed, menus can become cluttered with these.
+Mending Wall tidies menus to show core applications in their native desktop environment only.
+No more six terminals, five file managers, and three text editors.

     [:octicons-arrow-right-24: Learn More](tidy-menus.md)